Wednesday 13 March 2019

 Friday the 13th Part VI: Jason Lives

 This brattiness extends to the visual and mechanical language of Jason Lives.
 Not only does the film have competing plots and arcs, it also finds time for humorous edits and genuinely funny sight gags.
 Six films deep into a franchise that has, at best, a scattershot approach to even basic continuity, McLoughlin has decided to worry less about the mystique of Jason The Invincible Murderer and more about how he can still be milked for entertainment.
-A basic correction like placing Jason in-front of rather than behind (or maybe more accurately inside) the camera allows the figure to register as a curiousity.
-We even get to see Voorhees in a private moment, mindlessly hacking away at the body of somebody he's already killed.
-When he notices he's being watched Jason pauses, abashed, before reality realigns and he realises interpersonal embarrassments hold no power over him.
+A basic correction like placing Jason in-front of rather than behind (or maybe more accurately inside) the camera allows the figure to register as a curiosity.
+We even get to see Voorhees in a private moment, mindlessly hacking away at the body of some anonymous soul that he's already killed.
+When Jason notices that he's being watched he pauses, briefly abashed, before reality realigns and the undead slasher realises that interpersonal embarrassments hold no power over him.

 No comments: